vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

 ## Combine messaging into one

 Don't think there is a way to express PregelNode in terms of `MessageInbox` and `MessageOutbox`.
-Seems vastly simpler to collapse it all as they all belong togehter anyway.
+Seems vastly simpler to collapse it all as they all belong together anyway.

 ```rust